bcfchen/Hatch/README.md

     `webdriver-manager start`

-2. cd into the folder containing the Protractor config file, which is:
+2. cd into the folder containing the Protractor config file, which is

     `www/test/e2e/conf.js`